jneurock/rocky-codes/src/content/pages/my-approach.md

 ##### Lifecycle of Engineers

-"Handling the lifecycle of engineers on the team" refers to the amount of time engineers can stay at the organization.
+“Handling the lifecycle of engineers on the team” refers to the amount of time engineers can stay at the organization.
 I’ve yet to see any organization that offers endless, sustainable career growth opportunities and paths for their engineers.